“Early Digital Computing in Central and Eastern Europe” - Cluj Napoca, 27-29 November 2017

 Join us November 27-29, 2017 at the Babeș-Bolyai University Cluj-Napoca, Romania for the first international conference on Early Digital Computing in Central and Eastern Europe, organized by the Transylvania Digital Humanities Centre (DigiHUBB).

 The Association for Computing Machinery (ACM) awarded in 1996 a long list of computer scientists from Central and Eastern Europe adding them to the pioneers pantheon as an acknowledgement of their work on the evolution of computer science behind the Iron Curtain.
 The history of the dawn of computers on this particular side of the world was shadowed by the intense interest in evolution of the field in Russia, closely scrutinized during the start of the Cold War.
 What happened between Eastern Germany and Russia was regarded as a footnote when addressing the history of computing.
 We would like to expand that footnote not only by exposing the technical mastery and engineering craftsmanship, but also adding stories from the birth of the magnificent calculating behemoths.

-Transylvania Digital Humanities Centre (DigiHUBB) invites participants from Central & Eastern Europe to join us at the Babeș-Bolyai University in Cluj-Napoca, Romania to share the hidden stories of the first digital workers and the primitive computers from their respective countries.
-We are looking for presentations from mathematicians, computer scientists and technology historians accessible to a non-technical audience.
+To do so, we invited participants from Central & Eastern Europe to share the hidden stories of the first digital workers and the primitive computers from their respective countries, including presentations from mathematicians, computer scientists and technology historians accessible to a non-technical audience.

-We are honoured to have Professor Willard McCarty from Digital Humanities from King’s College London, Claire Clivaz, University of Lausanne and Mircea Rusu, Institute of Atomic Physics (IFA) Bucharest as keynote speakers.
+We are honoured to have Professor Willard McCarty from King’s College London, Claire Clivaz, University of Lausanne and Mircea Rusu, Institute of Atomic Physics (IFA) Bucharest as keynote speakers.